rwxrob/boost/README.md

 UNIX/Linux power user and all that requires.
 Here's a high-level outline of the skills and topics covered:

-1. Follow the RWX and UNIX philosophies and know why
+1. Follow the RWX and UNIX philosophies and know why (1)
-2. Setup UNIX/Linux and access with secure shell and GPG
+2. Setup UNIX/Linux and access with secure shell and GPG (4)
-3. Edit text with nano, ed, vi, vim, neovim, and emacs
+3. Edit text with nano, ed, vi, vim, neovim, and emacs (2)
-4. Save source to GitHub with gh from command line
+4. Save source to GitHub with gh from command line (1)
-5. Manage terminal windows with screen and TMUX
+5. Manage terminal windows with screen and TMUX (1)
-6. Navigate and manage files from command line
+6. Navigate and manage files from command line (1)
-7. Manage processes from command line
+7. Manage processes from command line (1)
-8. Write safe shell scripts in bash and ash with shellcheck
+8. Write safe shell scripts in bash and ash with shellcheck (4)
-9. Understand how the Internet works (basic networking)
+9. Understand how the Internet works (basic networking) (1)
-10. Do effective research from command line with lynx and w3m
+10. Do effective research from command line with lynx and w3m (1)
-11. Manage source files with git
+11. Manage source files with git (2)
-12. Identify UNIX/Linux career opportunities
+12. Identify UNIX/Linux career opportunities (1)

+(approximately 20 weeks of 4 hour interactive sessions)

 ## "When are Boost sessions?"